-86th Annual Tournament
+87th Annual Tournament

-Labour Weekend, Saturday 26th and Sunday 27th October 2019 Play starts at 8:30am
+Labour Weekend, Saturday 24th and Sunday 25th October 2020 Play starts at 8:30am

-Manager: Murray McNae, 6 McIlwaine Ph: (06) 327 7320 e Place, Marton 4710 Email: mmcnae@xtra.co.nz Handicapper: David Winmill, 121 Pukepapa Road, Marton 4710 Email: windar@xtra.co.nz Headquarters: Wanganui Croquet Club, Parsons Street, Wanganui.
+Murray McNae, 6 McIlwaine Place, Marton 4710 Ph: (06) 327 7320 Email: mmcnae@xtra.co.nz Headquarters: Wanganui Croquet Club, Parsons Street, Wanganui.
 (8 lawns) Catering: Hot and cold drinks provided.
 Lunches may be ordered Entry Fee: \$25.00.
-Entries close Monday 21st October 2019 with the Manager
+Entries close Monday 19th October 2020 with the Manager

-- 1. Open Championship Singles - 2 4 Bisques and over Championship Singles
+- 1. Open Championship Singles - 2.
+4 Bisques and over Championship Singles

-- 1. One or both events may be split into divisions according to handicaps so that full tournament play is available to all competitors. - All events will be run as section play events, see Regulation 27.7.4, with placings 2. decided by the American method (net points) in the event of a tie in the number of wins.
+- 1. One or both events may be split into divisions according to handicaps so that full tournament play is available to all competitors. - 2.
+All events will be run as section play events, see Regulation 27.7.4, with placings decided by the American method (net points) in the event of a tie in the number of wins.